Deploy Sigma Agents. Secure by default.

 Secure Writeback

 Writeback is executed natively within the warehouse using the Sigma Actions framework.
-All operations inherit existing row-level and column-level security policies.
+All operations inherit row-level and column-level security policies.

 OAuth Passthrough